 LA Chargers Training Camp – Jack Hammett Sports Complex, Costa Mesa

-Beginning July 25th, the LA Chargers will begin their training camp and preseason practices.
+The LA Chargers training camp and preseason practices are open to the public.
 It is free to watch, but if you want bleacher seating you’ll have to make a reservation.
 Visit the LA Chargers website to sign up to receive the full training schedule.

 Costa Mesa Westside Market